jrenaud90/CyRK/Documentation/Advanced CySolver.md

 Before we describe arbitrary arguments, first we will outline basic argument usage assuming a user has a differential equation that requires an array of floating point numbers.

+**Important Note About Memory Ownership**: CySolverBase makes a copy of the the additional argument structure.
+If this argument structure contains pointers to other structures or data then it will make a copy of those raw pointers _but does not take ownership of their memory_.
+If those pointers are later released or changed then CySolver will not know about the change and will have hanging pointers. _We highly recommended against using raw pointers in the additional argument structure._ If you do use them then you need to guarantee that the data they point to stays alive, unchanged, and in the same location throughout the life of the CySolver class.

 _Note: This assumes you are working in a Jupyter notebook.
 If you are not then you can exclude the "%%cython --force" at the beginning of each cell._

 ```cython